joshbegley/nyt-latest/README.md

 **I.M.F.
-Board Backs $650 Billion Aid Plan**\
+Board Backs $650 Billion Aid Plan to Help Poor Countries**\
-`The expansion of emergency reserves to help poor countries has emerged as a political flash point in the United States.`\
+`The expansion of emergency reserves to fund vaccines and pay down debt has emerged as a political flash point in the United States.`\
 https://nytimes.com/2021/07/09/us/politics/g20-imf-vaccines.html?searchResultPosition=1

 **Biden’s New Push**\